vibueno/PixelOdrom/README.md

 * [FileSaver.js](https://github.com/eligrey/FileSaver.js)

 ## Design
-* Mobile first
+* Mobile first: the styles included in the file styles.css are optimized for a minimum width of 240px.
+The file responsiveness.css builds on styles.css by providing additional styles which make the site work correctly on bigger viewports.

 ## Programming
-* Fully responsive (starting at 240px Unihertz Jelly Pro, as fas as I know the smallest Smartphone widely available)
+* Fully responsive (starting at 240px of *Unihertz Jelly Pro*, as fas as I know the smallest Smartphone widely available)
 * jQuery Event Delegation
 * JavaScript Promises